luccasmmg/NewPosgrad/README.md

 - Postgres
 - SqlAlchemy with Alembic for migrations
 - Pytest for backend tests
-- Jest for frontend tests
+- Cypress for frontend tests
 - Perttier/Eslint (with Airbnb style guide)
 - Docker compose for easier development
 - Nginx as a reverse proxy to allow backend and frontend on the same port